-- Prepare the molokhia, by removing the leaves from the stems, and then washing thoroughly to remove the grit that accumulates on the leaves.
+- Prepare the molokhia by removing the leaves from the stems, then washing them thoroughly to remove the grit that accumulates on the leaves.
 Use a mezzaluna or chef's knife to mince the leaves.
-You can also put the leaves in a food processor and pulse.
+You can also put them in a food processor and pulse.

 - Thoroughly wash the rice and cook it according to the direction on the package, but substitute the chicken stock for the water.